Bighorn Sheep Monitoring

 The Forest Service is responsible for managing bighorn habitat and livestock grazing on the Weminuche Landscape.
 Currently the Forest Service has delayed its final decision on the Weminuche Grazing Analysis pending further review of data being collected now.
 Six bighorns from the Vallecito Creek Herd (S-28) were captured in early 2017, fitted with GPS collars and released.
 Blood samples were also collected for disease screening.
 More bighorns will be captured, collared and tested in 2018/2019.
 GPS data will help researchers note the movements of collared bighorns across the landscape.
 A final decision will likely be made based in part on this new information and possibly from verifiable citizen science observations like this bighorn monitoring project.

 Verified sightings of foraying bighorns in or near active allotments, although perhaps unlikely because of the size of the landscape and the small number of bighorns in the area, will trigger necessary and required actions by the Forest Service, CPW and the permittee.
 MSI thanks all volunteers in this endeavor and thanks the Forest Service and CPW for the opportunity to be of service.

-To immediately report bighorn sheep sightings, please contact in this order:
+To immediately report bighorn sheep in proximity to domestic sheep, please contact in this order: